siri1404/GreenLens-Edge-AI/README.md

 A simple, NPU-accelerated chat app running locally on the [AnythingLLM](https://anythingllm.com/) model server.
 AnythingLLM's model server provides automatic RAG, long-term memory, and other LLM optimizations with Workspace separation.

+To write the code from scratch with me, check out this [build along video](https://www.youtube.com/watch?v=Cb-TvjTV4Eg) on Youtube!

 ### Table of Contents
 [1.
 Purpose](#purpose)<br>
 [2.
 Implementation](#implementation)<br>